EV maker Faraday Future to raise up to $600 mln in funding

 Aug 15 (Reuters) - Faraday Future Intelligent Electric Inc FFIE.O said on Monday that the electric-vehicle startup will raise up to $600 million in funding as it looks to deliver its FF 91 luxury car later this year.

-The company will get an initial $52 million of committed funds as part of a new financing facility.
+The company will get an initial $52 million of funds as part of a new financing facility.
+Its cash balance was $52.2 million as of Aug.
+9.

-Faraday Future's manufacturing facility in California was nearing completion and was testing the FF 91 electric vehicle, the company's Chief Executive Officer Carsten Breitfeld said.
+Chief Executive Carsten Breitfeld said Faraday Future's manufacturing facility in California was nearing completion and was testing the FF 91 electric vehicle.

-The electric-vehicle maker said it was in active discussions with investors in the United States and globally for "significant additional near-term funding" as it looks to start deliveries in the third or fourth quarter.
+The electric-vehicle maker said it was in talks with investors in the United States and globally for a "significant additional near-term funding" as it looks to start deliveries in the third or fourth quarter.

-Faraday Future said on Monday its head of global supply chain, Mathias Hofmann, will temporarily oversee manufacturing operations at its Hanford, California factory, replacing Vice President of Manufacturing Matt Tall, who will be leaving the company.
+Separately, Faraday Future said its head of global supply chain, Mathias Hofmann, will temporarily oversee manufacturing operations at its Hanford, California factory, replacing Vice President of Manufacturing Matt Tall, who will leave the company.

-The EV firm flagged the need for more cash to launch its FF 91 model in a regulatory filing in July after CEO Breitfeld told Reuters a month earlier that it would be able to launch the car without the need for additional funding.
+The EV firm had in July signaled the need for more cash to launch FF 91 model in a regulatory filing just a month after CEO Breitfeld told Reuters that it would be able to launch the car without additional funding.

 ((Akash.Sriram@thomsonreuters.com; https://twitter.com/hoodieonveshti))